BetonQuest/BetonQuest/docs/Documentation/Objectives-List.md

 ## Breed animals: `breed`

 This objective is completed by breeding animals of specified type.
-The first argument is the [animal type](https://hub.spigotmc.org/javadocs/spigot/org/bukkit/entity/EntityType.html) and the second argument is the amount (positive integer).
+The first argument is the
+<a href="https://hub.spigotmc.org/javadocs/spigot/org/bukkit/entity/EntityType.html" target="_blank">animal type</a> and the second argument is the
+amount (positive integer).
 You can add the `notify` argument to display a message with the remaining amount each time the animal is bred, optionally with the notification interval after a colon.
 While you can specify any entity, the objective will be completable only for breedable ones.